 And since you may be wondering, if a mortgage applicant has no usable FICO scores, generally they won’t qualify for a mortgage.
 I say generally because there are exceptions.
 If you fall into this category, contact a mortgage broker to see what options you have.

 Obtaining FICO Scores

 If you are looking to buy or refinance your mortgage, how do you get a glimpse of your credit scores before applying?
-Well, one option would be to sign up for FICO’s 10-day free trial of Score Watch.
-You’ll get your FICO score, but you’ll need to cancel before the 10 days are up, unless you want to keep the Score Watch product.
+Well, one option would be to get your official FICO score from myFICO–where you can actually get credit scores from all three major bureaus.

 There are a number of ways to get your free credit score, which is where I’d start.
 They’re not perfect, but in my experience are pretty close.

 If you’re looking for an easy way to increase your score, sign up for Experian Boost™.
 This service is free and can see when you make your monthly payments like your utility bill and cell phone bill on time.
 When you do, your credit score will get a boost.